 Since relaxation is an important part of vacation, here are some ways you can save money at the spa on your next cruise.

-Enter the Spa Raffles.
 Most cruise lines offer tours on embarkation day, and this includes the spa.
 In addition to the tour, most cruise lines offer raffles after the ship sets sail.
-By always taking the tour and entering the raffle, we’ve won a workout session with personal trainers, seaweed wraps and massages.
+By always taking the tour and entering the raffle, we’ve won a workout session with personal trainers, seaweed wraps, and massages.
 It doesn’t hurt to try.
 And sometimes, just because you entered the raffle, the spa will call you to offer a discounted treatment later in the cruise.

-Check your Daily Cruise News.
-Every day, you get your cruise news in a newsletter with your daily activities and need to know info.
+Every day, you get your cruise news in a newsletter with your daily activities and need to know info (on some cruise lines, the paper daily newsletter has been replaced with the app).
 Also contained in that newsletter is usually a daily spa deal or special.
 Sometimes the three-for deals can offer great value.
 Be sure to read the deals of the day and get set to pamper yourself.